pgruetter/sdl-docs/docs/getting-started/compute-distances.md

         }
       }

-We used a CopyAction and told it to execute the code in the class *com.sample.ComputeDistanceTransformer*.
+We used a CopyAction and told it to execute the code in the class *com.sample.ComputeDistanceTransformer* to transform the data.
-We could also have used a CustomSparkAction like in the previous step, but this would have required more to write since it requires lists of inputs, outputs and transformers.
+We could also have used a CustomSparkAction like in the previous step, but this would have resulted in more complex code working with lists of inputs, outputs and transformers.

 ## Try it out